Mental Gear Closet

-Hanging up the phone I felt, without fully realizing it in the moment, two very opposite emotions at the same time.
-I therefore did what most humans do: I felt the one that made the most sense (relief at how well the conversation went), got confused by an uncomfortable nagging feel (guilt and disappointment; "Buy why?
+Hanging up the phone I felt, without fully realizing it in the moment, two very opposite emotions and therefore did what most humans do: I felt the one that made the most sense (relief at how well the conversation went), got confused by an uncomfortable nagging feel (guilt and disappointment; "Buy why?
 The conversation went so well!") and so tried to suppress them.
 I was inadvertently “yeah butting” myself.
-(I guess you can take the therapist out of the human, but you can’t take the humanness out of the therapist.)
-This is what “yeah butting” sounds like:
+“Yeah butting” typically looks like:

-“Yeah, but … [insert complete invalidation of the very normal reaction and feeling you’re having because it is confusing and uncomfortable to experience two opposing emotions at the same time].”
+“Yeah, but … [invalidation of the very normal reaction or feeling you’re having because it is hard to experience several opposing emotions at the same time].”

 My experience was a great reminder of two things.
-First, we all do this, we do it often, and it happens almost instantly.
-Second, one of the most useful if not pervasive if not powerful tools that we can learn is:
+First, we all do this in our heads, we do it often, and it happens almost instantly.
+Second, one of the most useful if not powerful tools that we can learn is:

 How to be brave enough to acknowledge, then skilled enough to hold space for, two contrary emotions at the same time.